E1.1 Sort and identify two-dimensional shapes by comparing number of sides, side lengths, angles, and number of lines of symmetry.

 • Two-dimensional shapes without sides

 During consolidation, teachers should support students to identify the properties that are common to all shapes in the same class.
 This will help them distinguish those properties that are important in identifying a two-dimensional shape.
-Teachers can also emphasizes words related to likelihood (for example, certain, impossible, possible) to make connections to the Data strand.
+Teachers can also emphasize words related to likelihood (for example, certain, impossible, possible) to make connections to the Data strand.
 For example:

 • It is certain that triangles have three sides.